LookHere/RailRoad/README.md

 - 1.5ms pulse - Middle, 0 degree position
 - 2.0ms pulse - Full Right, 90 degree position

-The orange wire is connected to GPIO 9.
+The yellow wire is connected to GPIO 9 (also known as miso).
+The orange is connected to the 5 volt power.
 The brown is connected to ground.
-The yellow is connected to the 5 volt power.  ????

 ### Servo datasheet